jmckind/python-hover-client/README.md

 # python-hover-client

-A simple python library for managing domains registered at hover.com.
+A simple python client library for managing DNS records at Hover.

 ### Credits